anksank/Fandromeda-Live/README.md

 # Fandromeda-Live

-A node js app to view the live scores of players in a Group
+Just copy the content of finalScript.js and run it in the console of the Fandromeda website to get the live scores of the players of a group

+This will work even if the scores are being updated by Fandromeda